 You’re a yoga instructor who is new to the city.
 You want to reach out to everyone going to known busy gyms and let them know there’s lots of space at your new studio.

-Whatever the situation maybe, you can precisely target people at a certain geographical location.
-This is the beauty of micro-proximity targeting!
+Whatever the situation may be, you can precisely target people at a certain geographical location.

 If you are targeting events or brick & mortar store promotions will rely heavily on the ability to micro-target locations.
 It’s okay to target one exact location but excluding the area nearby can be hard.